mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 So how does this work?
 There's a series of 7 methods that get called on the play controller, to walk the game through the gameplay.
 Here's a list:

-1. startGame--this gets called when the game begins.
+1. `startGame()`--this gets called when the game begins.
-2. validUserActions--this returns a list of methods that indicate that the player has made a move.
+2. `validUserActions()`--this returns a list of methods that indicate that the player has made a move.
-3. heartbeat--this gets called after the player makes a move.
+3. `heartbeat()`--this gets called after the player makes a move.
-4. didBeatLevel--this is used to test whether the player has beat the level.
+4. `didBeatLevel()`--this is used to test whether the player has beat the level.
-5. didLoseLevel--this is used to test whether the player has lost the level.
+5. `didLoseLevel()`--this is used to test whether the player has lost the level.
-6. beatLevel--this get called when the player does beat the level.
+6. `beatLevel()`--this get called when the player does beat the level.
-7. lostLevel--this get called when the player does lose the level.
+7. `lostLevel()`--this get called when the player does lose the level.

 That's a lot of methods!
 However, we don't have to implement all of them--most have built-in behavior that will be good enough for us.
 So let's get started!